itsMapleLeaf/hyperapp-flow-skeleton/README.md

 2. Install dependencies: `npm install` or `yarn`
 3. Run the dev server: `npm start` or `yarn start`
 4. Build for production: `npm run build` or `yarn build`

+## Why?

+I'm a big fan of the [Elm architecture](https://guide.elm-lang.org/architecture/) and how well it's suited to structure applications.
+HyperApp is a fantastic library which enables you to work with this application structure in a simple, easy-to-learn way, using the language everyone knows and (sometimes) loves.
+The addition of Flow gives all of the benefits of static typing with a flexible but rigid type checker.

 ## Considerations